From Manufacturing to Wastewater Treatment to the River

 DAS Systems Withstand Extreme Climatic Conditions

-The extraordinary project demanded “greentelligence” for several reasons, reports Dr. Horst Reichardt, Managing Director of DAS Environmental Expert GmbH: “The system is located in South Vietnam, which means it must be capable of operating in a tropical climate.
+The extraordinary project demanded “greentelligence” for several reasons, reports Dr. Horst Reichardt, founder of DAS Environmental Expert GmbH: “The system is located in South Vietnam, which means it must be capable of operating in a tropical climate.
 Moreover, regulations in Vietnam are extremely strict, even compared to Germany’s industry norm (DIN).
 The QVCN law 24: 2009 sets high standards and our equipment meets them.”

 Humidity and sun exposure in tropical regions do not pose a problem to the system.
 Reactors and tanks consist of plastic and larger containers of concrete.
 In the case of the factory in South Vietnam pipes are made from stainless steel for extra durability.
 Pumps and ventilators are the only parts that experience wear-and-tear.
 “Our technology is not only characterized by low energy consumption and low operating costs, but also guarantees low maintenance,” emphasizes Reichardt.
 “And should Bel Vietnam Ltd. expand its production or should the limits get even stricter, we can easily expand the system as well.
 Its modular structure allows for easy expansion and upgrades at any time — which is another great advantage of our system technology.”